 - a failure to record visa expiry date for one employee

-- some migrant workers having the incorrect place of work recorded on their CoS.
+- some migrant workers having the incorrect place of work recorded on their certificate of sponsorship (CoS).

 Employers are encouraged to ensure compliance with UKVI sponsor policy and guidance

 Yes.
-If the question is asked as a means of filtering out non-EEA applicants or as a blanket policy to exclude non-EEA applicants from the recruitment and short listing process, then this recruitment practice increases the risk of an indirect discrimination claim.
+If the question is asked as a means of filtering out non-Economic European Area (EEA) applicants or as a blanket policy to exclude non-EEA applicants from the recruitment and short listing process, then this recruitment practice increases the risk of an indirect discrimination claim.
 It is also possible for a direct discrimination claim to be successful in these circumstances.
 We would recommend, in adverts, referring to ‘candidates needing Tier 2 sponsorship’ rather than ‘non EEA candidates’ to minimise the risk of unlawful discrimination.

 What are the risks to my organisation if I continue to exclude non-EEA candidates from shortlists based on their immigration status?

 You will face the risk of a challenge by individual job applicants or complaints that your recruitment practices are unlawful.
 The imposition of requirements which have a more disadvantageous impact on a particular group, will amount to indirect discrimination, unless your organisation can objectively justify the reasons behind the requirement.
 Asking this question at an early stage and having a blanket policy which excludes individuals who require sponsorship will disadvantage non-EEA candidates on the grounds of their nationality or citizenship, which could also amount to direct race discrimination.